LAPD seeks Reddit search warrant over leaked council remarks

-LOS ANGELES (AP) — Police have sought a search warrant for the website Reddit as they try to identify the person who leaked a racist discussion between Los Angeles City Council members and a powerful labor leader, causing a scandal that has rocked the community and shaken faith in its lawmakers.
+LOS ANGELES (AP) — Police have sought a search warrant for the Reddit website as they try to identify the person who leaked a racist discussion between Los Angeles City Council members and a powerful labor leader, causing a scandal that has rocked the community and shaken faith in its lawmakers.

 The LAPD is trying to determine the origin of the recording that appeared on the site in October, according to a Tuesday statement.